VIP failover on VMs connected to NSX segment results in traffic disruption

 • Multiple Virtual Machine (VM) deployments are configured with High Availability (HA) in Active/Standby Mode.

-• A cluster IP address is allocated to an active VM.
+• A cluster VIP IP address is allocated to an active VM.

-• When a standby VM becomes active due to availability issues or fail over, the cluster IP address is allocated to the new active VM.
+• When a standby VM becomes active due to availability issues or planned failover, the cluster VIP IP address is moved to the new active VM.

-• While using the default IP discovery profile, and when fail over occurs the new active VM may become unreachable.
+• When failover occurs the new active VM may become unreachable.

 Environment